Jonas Omlin

-Jonas Omlin (born 10 January 1994) is a Swiss professional footballer who plays as a goalkeeper for and captains club Borussia Mönchengladbach and the Switzerland national team.
+Jonas Omlin (born 10 January 1994) is a Swiss professional footballer who plays as a goalkeeper for Swiss Super League club Basel and the Switzerland national team.

 Club career

 Omlin played for Kriens in the 1.
 Liga Promotion.
 He moved on to Luzern, but was loaned out to Le Mont-sur-Lausanne for the 2015/16 season.
 He returned to Luzern for two seasons.

 FC Basel announced on 22 June 2018 that they had signed goalkeeper Omlin from Luzern.
 After five test games, Omlin played his domestic league debut for his new club in the home game at the St. Jakob-Park on 21 July 2018 as Basel were defeated 2–1 by St. Gallen.

 Under trainer Marcel Koller, Basel won the Swiss Cup in the 2018–19 season.
 In the first round Basel beat FC Montlingen 3–0, in the second round Echallens Région 7–2 and in the round of 16 Winterthur 1–0.
 In the quarter-finals Sion were defeated 4–2 after extra time and in the semi-finals Zürich were defeated 3–1.
 All these games were played away from home.
 The final was held on 19 May 2019 in the Stade de Suisse Wankdorf Bern against Thun.
 Striker Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the result was 2–1 for Basel.
 Omlin played in four cup games.
 On 12 August 2020, the club announced that Omlin had transferred to Montpellier as of straight away.
 In his two seasons with the club Omlin played a total of 92 games for Basel.
 59 of these games were in the Nationalliga A, five in the Swiss Cup, six in the Champions League, nine in the UEFA Europa League and 13 were friendly games.

-On 12 August 2020, Omlin signed for French Ligue 1 sideMontpellier.
+On 12 August 2020, Omlin signed for French Ligue 1 side Montpellier.

 On 19 January 2023, Omlin signed for Bundesliga club Borussia Mönchengladbach on a four-and-a-half-year deal.

+On 27 January 2026, Omlin signed for fellow Bundesliga side Bayer Leverkusen on loan until the end of the season.

+On 5 June 2026, Swiss Super League club FC Basel announced the return of Omlin on a three year deal.